nguyenluc99/WebProgramming_Group7/README.md

 ```
 npm start
 ```
-Open the web browser and go directly to the address: http://localhost:3000 and the program will be served.
+Open the web browser, go directly to the address: http://localhost:3000 and the program will be served.

 ### Check database status during development